otaibi05/Furigana-Gamen/README.md

 **Disclaimer**

 This project was experimental and will not be released on the Chrome Web Store.
-It was completed in around a week and it is somewhat computationally intensive.
+It took approximately one week to complete and it is somewhat computationally intensive.
 Do not use the Google Chrome extension with an old computer.